General Data Protection Regulation

 Personal Data

-Legal Basis for Processing Personal Data
+Lawful Basis for Processing Personal Data

-It is likely to be most appropriate where you use people’s data in ways they would reasonably expect and which have a minimal privacy impact or where there is a compelling justification for the processing.
+It is likely to be most appropriate where you use people's data in ways they would reasonably expect and which have a minimal privacy impact, or where there is a compelling justification for the processing.

 Where consent is considered necessary, the ICO states: